kaifcs/CiViQ/docs/architecture/FRONTEND_ARCHITECTURE.md

 Route guarding is a navigation concern only.
 The backend independently decides what a user may read or write and is the sole authority.

-`AdminMap` and `OfficerMap` are the only `lazy()` routes, wrapped in a single `Suspense` boundary.
-They are the only consumers of Leaflet, so the GIS bundle stays off the critical path for every other route.
+Every route is `lazy()` except `Login`, `CitizenHome` and the three role dashboards, all under a single `Suspense` boundary.
+Leaflet is reached only by lazy routes — the two map screens, the project, complaint and conflict detail screens, the officer project wizard, and the citizen project detail and complaint form — so the GIS bundle stays off the critical path.

 ## Components — `src/components/`